inventure/docker-play-seeder/README.md

 ### Usage

-You can use this project to generate Docker images containing cached versions of `play`, `play-json`, `play-slick`, `sbt`, `scala`, and `java` deployed to a Docker registry of your choice — you must have permissions to push to the specified Docker registry.
+You can use this project to generate Docker images containing cached versions of `play`, `play-slick`, `sbt`, `scala`, and `java` deployed to a Docker registry of your choice — you must have permissions to push to the specified Docker registry.